 Section 17 repealed: O.I.C.
 97-254, N.S.
 Reg.
 44/97.

 Section 18 repealed: O.I.C.
 97-254, N.S.
 Reg.
 44/97.

-[Note: references to the Minister and Department of Agriculture and Marketing have been updated throughout in accordance with Order in Council 2006-121 under the Public Service Act, R.S.N.S.
+[Note: Effective February 24, 2006, references to the Minister or Department of Agriculture and Marketing throughout these regulations should be read as references to the Minister or Department of Agriculture in accordance with Order in Council 2006-121 under the Public Service Act, R.S.N.S.
 1989, c.
-376, effective February 24, 2006.]
+376.]